Luigian/Push_Swap/README.md

 * This project was about sorting an array of integers using 11 given operations.
 Each operation is considered as a move, and the idea is to sort the array in the less amount of moves.

-* The 11 allowed operations are: sa, sb, ss, pa, pb, ra, rb, rr, rra, rrb and rrr.
+* The 11 allowed operations are: sa, sb, ss, ra, rb, rr, rra, rrb, rrr, pa and pb.

 * To perform these operations i have two stacks, the first one known as "A" will contain the to-sort array, and the second known as "B" will be an empty stack in wich i was able to push elements from "A" as part of the sorting process.